 Step 3: Call Your Veterinarian

 If your dog ate chicken bones, call your vet right away.
 You will want to describe the situation in detail and ask your veterinarian for step-by-step instructions to follow over the next few days and make sure that they’re all done religiously.
 If your dog has chewed and swallowed the bone without difficulty and appears to be behaving normally, your vet is likely to give you advice similar to Step Four below.

 The next step is to be aware of your dog’s behavior over the next 12 to 72 hours.
 You may also want to give him a little white bread to help coat any sharp edges of the bone as they pass through his digestive tract and prevent a puncture of his intestines.

 Over the next 12 to 72 hours, if any of the following symptoms occur, take your dog to the vet immediately: bloody stool, difficulty sitting comfortably, difficulty passing stool, abdominal swelling, anxiety, panting, shallow breathing, whining, lethargy, vomiting or dry vomiting.
 Any of these can indicate internal bleeding, which may be a sign of perforation in the stomach, intestines, or other areas of their digestive tract caused by the sharp edges of bone fragments.

 Step 5: Learning and Prevention

-While Fido might want to eat a cooked chicken bone again, chances are, you’re not as enthusiastic.
+While Fido might want to eat chicken bone again, chances are, you’re not as enthusiastic.
 Here are some ways to prevent future chicken bone incidents:

 - invest in a dog-proof trashcan.